-- Enterprise, Avis, and Budget are the only contracted rental car companies.
+- Enterprise is the only contracted rental car companies that works with the UCF Sport Club program.
 Gas reimbursements will be processed after the accountant receives all the gas receipts at the conclusion of the trip.
 Traveler may only be reimbursed up to the amount of the allocation for gas.
-If a club uses their personal vehicles, mileage, not gas, may be provided for reimbursement. - Hotel rooms exceeding \$200 per night will need a justification.
+If a club uses their personal vehicles, MILEAGE NOT GAS, may be provided for reimbursement.
+The approved rate for reimbursement from the state of Florida is \$0.445 per mile. - Request form to the Sport Club Council Executive Board.
+If the Travel Award Request form is approved by the Sport Club Council Executive Board, you club would be able to reserve a car from Avis, National, Budget, or other rental car company.
+Your club would have to use personal funds (non-SCC funded budget) to pay for the rental vehicle usage.
+The club would be able to receive a reimbursement for the cost of the rental vehicle(s) from the club's SCC funded budget upon your return to campus following the travel.
+The club will need to become an approved vendor within the UCF Workday system, so the reimbursement payment can go directly to the account that is set up within the UCF Workday system.
+You can visit the UCF Workday website to submit the club's form to become an approved vendor: https://wd1.myworkdaysite.com/supplier/ucf/supplier_registration The club must submit the rental vehicle receipts to be considered for reimbursement. - Hotel rooms exceeding \$200 per night will need a justification.
 Examples of justification might be conference hotel, peak period travel, or expensive area. - Unless there is an exception given by the university president, or his designee, hotels are not reimbursable expenses if the overnight or longer stay is less than 50 miles from the traveler's headquarters or home, whichever is farther, on an approved trip. - If the cost of travel exceeds the approved allocation/bill, the organization or individual will be responsible to deposit the excess cost prior to travel.
 The individual or group leader's student record will be placed on hold for any outstanding balance or if required paperwork is not submitted. - The Group Leader is required to complete Financial Training via Webcourses and is responsible to complete the travel request form (TRF) and group travel roster of travelers.
 The Group Leader's student record will be placed on hold if there is an outstanding balance or if necessary, documentation is not submitted. - Funding provided by the Student Government Association does not imply or express liability.
 Students and registered student organizations utilizing Activity & Service Fee funds for travel are not covered by University of Central Florida insurance unless travel is for official SGA business.